 Rev. William Cwirla

-Rev. William Cwirla is pastor of Holy Trinity Lutheran Church in Hacienda Heights, CA. He is also the President of the Board of Directors of Higher Things, Inc. This article originally appeared at his blog.
+Rev. William Cwirla is pastor of Holy Trinity Lutheran Chuch in Hacienda Heights, CA. He is also president of Higher Things.
+This is the second article of a series on the season of Advent.